 Heshan Hunan, China Travel Guide

 Qingxi Village, situated within Yiyang County, is the hometown of the renowned modern Chinese writer Zhou Libo.
 It displays traditional rural life and literary heritage.
 Dongting Lake, one of The people's republic of china's largest freshwater lakes, has accessible parts north of Yiyang City.
-It has picturesque scenery and opportunities for birdwatching during migratory seasons.
+It has picturesque scenery and opportunities for birding during migratory seasons.

 Explore the natural beauty surrounding Heshan District, with Dongting Lake as a prominent feature.